Doctors Note Logo

 • You don't have to just "live with it."

 Start with better sleep habits.
-If that doesn't help, use Ubie's Sleep Disorder symptom checker to better understand your symptoms, and speak to a doctor to discuss your concerns.
+If that doesn't help, consider checking your symptoms with Ubie's free AI-powered Sleep Disorder symptom checker to gain clarity on what might be causing your excessive sleepiness, then speak to a doctor to discuss your concerns.

 Sleep isn't a luxury—it's a biological necessity.
 If your body keeps shutting down during movies, it may be asking for attention.
 Listening early can prevent bigger problems later.